For the average lifter, a workout split that involves lifting weights 6 days a week will be too much.

 Training 6 days a week, every week for months on end is going to be too much for most people to recover from.

 And by recovery, I’m not just talking about individual muscle groups.
 Most 6-day splits will involve hitting a muscle group anywhere between one and three times a week.

 As long as the program is set up properly, individual muscles should have no problem recovering from one workout to the next.

 Rather, what I’m talking about is systemic recovery.

 What does that mean exactly?

 Every exercise you do has an effect on the muscle or muscles involved in that exercise.
-The bench press, for example, is going to stimulate the muscles in your chest, shoulders and triceps.
+A compound exercise like the barbell bench press, for example, is going to stimulate the muscles in your chest, shoulders and triceps.

 This is known as a local effect.

 However, training also has what’s known as a systemic effect, which is the impact that a given workout has on your entire body.
 When you’re deciding how to set up your training program, you need to consider the recovery requirements of your body as a whole, not just the individual muscles.

 In one study, for example, 60 minutes of downhill running led to a reduction in muscle strength in the quads when it was measured 24 and 48 hours after exercise.